10 Reasons Why EveryBODY Needs Pilates

 Have you ever gone to the gym and found yourself looking around with no idea of where to start?
 Or maybe you didn’t feel the workout was sufficient or were confused about what to target?
 Club Pilates certified instructors will give you guidance of exactly what movements to practice, what muscles should be working and how to do it safely.
 Pilates really puts your body to the test to focus and control your motions.
 Put your workouts into the hands of our instructors and they will have you leaving the studio physically and mentally fulfilled!

 Boost Your Mood

 Release endorphins and feel your best to tackle every day.
-Consistency with exercise is associated with lower incidence of depression.
+Consistency with exercise is associated with a lower incidence of depression.
 When you exercise, there is a release in neurotransmitters and proteins called neurotrophic factors.
 These cause your nerves to create new connections and these new connections can improve your brain’s function and help combat depression.
-Released endorphins also give a feel good spirit lifting chemical throughout the bloodstream and brain.
+Released endorphins also give a feel-good spirit-lifting chemical throughout the bloodstream and brain.